3.7 Summary

 Robust estimators are necessary: The spatial median and Tyler estimator are examples of robust estimators against outliers for the mean vector and covariance matrix, respectively.

-Heavy-tailed estimators are well suited for financial data: Estimators derived under the assumption of heavy-tailed distributed data are naturally robust and fit well financial data.
+Heavy-tailed estimators are well suited to financial data: Estimators derived under the assumption of heavy-tailed distributed data are naturally robust and fit financial data well.
 In addition, simple iterative algorithms can be used to compute them in practice.

 Estimating the mean vector from historical data is extremely noisy: Practitioners typically obtain factors from data providers (at a high premium) and then use them for regression; using just historical data is the “poor man’s” substitute and it is not without its risks.